 There are, of course, some negative aspects to signing a prenuptial agreement, some of which include:

-- If your spouse dies, your prenuptial agreement may take away your right of inheriting your spouse’s estate
+- If your spouse dies, your prenuptial or premarital agreement may take away your right of inheriting your spouse’s estate

 - Can be awkward to discuss with partner